 The Old and the New

-Assuming you’ve never laid eyes on Tutorial9.net, here’s a quick look at the old vs. new design.
+For readers who have never laid eyes on Tutorial9.net, here’s a quick look at the old vs. new design.
 The goal of the site is to provide free lessons & tutorials to folks interested in learning Photoshop, Photography, Design, and Blogging in ways that are easy to understand.

-Goals of Tutorial9.net
+The Goals of Tutorial9.net